Skip to content

 All References in Chronological Order

-The Meat Puppets’ Up on the Sun (1985) and Blondie’s The Best of Blondie (1981) are visible in the CD pile.
-A copy of Elle magazine is also visible on the coffee table.
+Up on the Sun (1985) by the Meat Puppets and The Best of Blondie (1981) by Blondie are visible in the CD pile.
+A copy of Elle is also visible on the coffee table.

-— Kraftwerk (English: “power station”) is a German electronic band.
-“Widely considered as innovators and pioneers of electronic music, they were among the first successful acts to popularize the genre” (Wikipedia) in the 1970s.
+• Kraftwerk (English: “power plant”) is a German electronic band.
+“Widely considered innovators and pioneers of electronic music, Kraftwerk were among the first successful acts to popularize the genre” (Wikipedia), in the 1970s.

-— Young Marble Giants was a Welsh post-punk band formed in 1978.
+• Young Marble Giants were a Welsh post-punk band formed in 1978.
 They released just one full-length studio album, Colossal Youth (1980), before breaking up that same year.

 RORY: Yoko Ono.
 Really?